Join Here | Log In

 Let’s break down the low FODMAPs diet with some examples:

 Oligosaccharides are fructans and GOS (galactooligosaccharides).
 They are found in wheat, rye, onions, garlic, and legumes.
 Disaccharides are listed as lactose, resulting in the avoidance of dairy products.
-Monosaccharides, in this specific diet, means avoiding fructose, while polyols include the ‘ols’ such as sorbitol and mannitol found in some fruits and artificial sweeteners.[ref]
+Avoiding monosaccharides, in this specific diet, means avoiding fructose, while polyols include the ‘ols’ such as sorbitol and mannitol found in some fruits and artificial sweeteners.[ref]

 The low FODMAPs diet cuts out many of the IBS problem foods, such as those including lactose or fructose, so it works for a lot of people.